xiongrxchn/IntelBri.github.io/index.md

 #### 3.3.1 Sampling frequency

-The current operating system of Raspberry Pi uses Linux kernels, which do not support real-time.
-So the Raspberry Pi cannot generate real-time pulses to control high-frequency sensors in the experiments.
+The current operating system of Raspberry Pi uses Linux kernels, which do not support real-time clock.
+So the Raspberry Pi typically cannot generate real-time pulses to control high-frequency sensors in the experiments.
+To determine the limitation of the Raspberry Pi system, the team uses different sampling frequencies and conducts a host of pre-experiments.

   - Accelerometer: The accelerator sensor is installed on the moving cars to test its vibration on the Z-axis.
-To determine the limitation of the Raspberry Pi system, the team uses different sampling frequencies and conducts a host of pre-experiments.
-The team counts the actual sampling time for receiving 300 signals and compares it with the theoretical values.
+The team counts the actual sampling duration for receiving 300 signals and compares it with the theoretical values.

  In the experiments, the sampling frequencies of the Accelerometer are tested for 1Hz, 2Hz, 5Hz, 10Hz, 20Hz, 50Hz, 100Hz and 200Hz.